penalara/engineInputGHCFile/schema-doc/ghc-definitions-weeklyvariable.md

 ## minDurationDaily

-Indicates de preference about the session's classes of the minimum duration.
+It indicates the preference for class units of minimum duration.

 `minDurationDaily`